jamesplease/react-request/docs/guides/why-jsx.md

 The neat part about this is that you can still use React Request with Redux.
 The `ReadBook` component in the above example can dispatch the action creator under-the-hood that adds in the book data to the store.
-To see the source of ReadBook (it's not very big), refer to the [Best Practices](./best-practices.md) guide, which covers request components.
+To see the source of ReadBook (it's not very big), refer to the [Best Practices](./best-practices.md) guide, which covers fetch components.

 ### Alternatives